Coarsening dynamics of chemotactic aggregates: Stationary patterns

 Alternatively, multiplying Eq.~\eqref{eq:profile-eq-c} first by $\partial_x \cStat$, one derives the \emph{total turnover balance} condition (cf.~Ref.~\cite{Brauns.etal2020} for the analogous condition in two-component mass-conserving reaction--diffusion systems)

 where the second equality uses the reparametrization from $c$ to $\rho$.
 Restricting the construction to monotonous elementary patterns, the densities $\check{\rho},\check{c}$ and $\hat{\rho},\hat{c}$ are the minimal and maximal cell and chemoattractant densities.\footnote{ At a pattern maximum or minimum, both $\partial_x\rhoStat$ and $\partial_x\cStat$ vanish [cf.~Eq.~\eqref{eq:c-rho-stat-relation}] such that the pattern can be split into monotonous elementary patterns on separate domains with no-flux boundary conditions. } In Ref.~\cite{Weyer.etalinpreparation}, we show that this total turnover balance corresponds to a reactive area balance in phase space (see Figs.~\ref{fig:stat-mesa},~\ref{fig:stat-peak}).
 This construction leads to generalized Maxwell construction fulfilled by stationary aggregates.
+In short, the local reactive turnover vanishes at the chemical equilibria, i.e., the nullcline $\eta^*(\rho)$.
+Thus, the distance from the nullcline is related to the strength of the local reactive turnover (close to the nullcline), and the (signed) area enclosed between FBS and NC is a measure for the total turnover, discussed in detail in Ref.~\cite{Weyer.etalinpreparation}.
+In the part of the pattern lying above the NC in phase space, the chemoattractant is produced.
+In the part of the pattern falling below the NC in phase space, the chemoattractant is degraded.
+The balance of the respective two areas between FBS and NC corresponds to the balance of total production and degradation of the chemoattractant along the pattern.
 We now discuss general properties of mesa and peak patterns that will be relevant to mass competition in systems containing several elementary patterns.